 I spend a lot of time listening to audiobooks via Audible, and I find myself recommending books to people almost daily, none of which have anything to do with home inspections.
-When I meet with big-time book readers, we end up recommending a bunch of books to each other.
+When I meet with big-time book readers, we recommend a bunch of books to each other.
 I have a hard time remembering all of my favorites, so I put together a list of my most-recommended books.
 Then I decided to share it here as a blog post.
 Why not?
 Readers are leaders, learners are earners, books are a uniquely portable magic, and all that jazz.
 Here’s my list.

 Must-read books for everyone